chandu-6758/Object-Detection/README.md

 # Object-Detection
-This project is done in Hackathon under 24hrs in RGMCET
+This project was developed during a hackathon at RGMCET by BYTS INDIA(BYTS HACKLEAGUE 1.0) within a 24-hour timeframe.
+#Project Description